changswap/changswap-document/governance/lottery/lottery-contract.md

     }
 ```

 The **Owner** can modify the maximum number of tickets per transaction.
-This may be modified in the case of BSC block size increasing or decreasing.
+This may be modified in the case of BKC block size increasing or decreasing.